GoEco > Africa > South Africa > Wildlife Sanctuary

 Program Schedule: Two-day orientation is Wed-Thursday; Volunteer work begins on Monday.

 South Africa is a beautiful country with plenty to offer tourists.
 Kruger National Park is a must-see for every visitor, while the beaches of the Wild Coast offer plenty of peace and serenity.
 You’re also free to explore the busy beaches of Cape Town, its townships and lively nightlife.
-Elephant lovers shouldn’t miss a trip to Addo Elephant National Park and wine enthusiasts should consider driving along the wine route to experience some amazing wineries.
+Elephant lovers shouldn’t miss a trip to Addo Elephant National Park and wine enthusiasts should drive along the wine route to experience some amazing wineries.

 The sanctuary also offers an array of tours, game drives, elephant walks and hiking excursions at an additional cost.